25

 STARRING: Deborah Kerr, Martin Stephens, Pamela Franklin, Peter Wyngarde, Megs Jenkins, Michael Redgrave

-GENRE: Haunted House, Gothic Horror, Psychological Horror, Mystery
+GENRE: Gothic Horror, Psychological Horror, Mystery

 A young governess for two children becomes convinced that the house and grounds are haunted.